Drug-eluting stent

+The first DES approved for clinical use was the sirolimus-eluting Cypher stent, which received CE marking in Europe in 2002 and US FDA approval in 2003.
+Paclitaxel-eluting stents followed in 2004.
+DES were developed to address the high rates of in-stent restenosis (20-40%) seen with earlier bare-metal stents (BMS); DES reduced this rate to approximately 5-10%.
+Current-generation DES use thinner struts made of cobalt-chromium or platinum-chromium alloys, biocompatible or biodegradable coatings, and limus family drugs such as everolimus and zotarolimus.

+Risks of DES placement include stent thrombosis (approximately 0.7% at one year), bleeding, and allergic reactions to contrast agents.
+An alternative to PCI with DES is coronary artery bypass graft surgery, which may be preferred for patients with complex multi-vessel disease.
+The use of DES has been accompanied by debate over potential overuse in patients with stable coronary artery disease, where optimal medical therapy alone may provide comparable outcomes.

 Design

 A drug-eluting stent (DES) is a small mesh tube that is placed in the arteries to keep them open in the treatment of vascular disease.
 The stent slowly releases a drug to block cell proliferation (a biological process of cell growth and division), thus preventing the arterial narrowing (stenosis) that can occur after stent implantation.
 While such stents can be used in stenotic arteries throughout the body, they are commonly placed in the coronary arteries to treat coronary heart disease.
 DES products are integrated medical devices and are part of a percutaneous coronary intervention (PCI) delivery system.

-A drug-eluting stent is a medical device with several key properties: it functions as a structural scaffold, physically keeping an artery open to ensure blood flow; the device has specific drug delivery features, and the chosen drug is critical for its effectiveness.
-The drug, the hallmark compenent of the device, is selected for its suitability in inhibiting restenosis and its pharmacokinetics, and the materials used in the fabrication of the device are carefully chosen for their biocompatibility and durability in a biological environment; these materials must also withstand the constant motion of the heart's beat and be suitable for future patient imaging using magnetic resonance imaging (MRI) technologies, which employ high magnetic fields.
+A drug-eluting stent is a medical device with several key properties: it is a structural scaffold that physically keeps an artery open to ensure blood flow; the device has specific drug delivery features, and the chosen drug is critical for its effectiveness.
+The drug, the hallmark component of the device, is selected for its suitability in inhibiting restenosis and its pharmacokinetics, and the materials used in the fabrication of the device are carefully chosen for their biocompatibility and durability in a biological environment; these materials must also withstand the constant motion of the heart's beat and be suitable for future patient imaging using magnetic resonance imaging (MRI) technologies, which employ high magnetic fields.

 Other components, such as the catheter, also play significant roles in the device's overall functionality and effectiveness.

 DES are typically composed of metal alloys, most commonly stainless steel or cobalt-chromium, but can also be made of other materials such as platinum-chromium or nickel-titanium.
 The stent may be coated with a polymer to regulate the rate of release of the drugs into the surrounding tissue.
 There are also polymer-free stents where the drug is directly coated on the stent or contained in reservoirs within the stent.